darius/traitor/la-rouchefoucauld-maxims.md

 vainly to break upon seeing the unhappy extremes that threaten it.
-Yet sometimes it performs in scant time, with no effort, what it could not do with all its means in the course of years; implying rather plausibly that it's by itself that its desires are ignited, not by the beauty and merit of its objects; that its taste is the mark that accents them, and the rouge that adorns them;
+Yet sometimes it performs in scant time, with no effort, what it could not do with all its means in a course of years; implying rather plausibly that it's by itself that its desires are ignited, not by the beauty and merit of its objects; that its taste is the price that tags them, and the rouge that adorns them;
 that it's after itself that it runs, and it is following its whim, when it follows the things that are to its whim.